On the proof complexity of logics of bounded branching: Superintuitionistic logics

 We now turn to lower bounds.
-We define the intuitionistic versions~$A_\Phi^I$ of the $A_\Phi$~circuits by dropping all boxes from \th\ref{def:qbf-mod}.
-It is straightforward to adapt the proofs of \th\ref{lem:bool-dec,lem:qbf-dec-sf,lem:aphi-phi} (again, by essentially dropping all boxes) to show the following: \begin{Lem}\th Given a QBF $\Phi(p_0,\dots,p_{n-1})$, there are poly-time constructible $\SCF\IPC$ proofs of
+We define the intuitionistic versions~$A_\Phi^I$ of the $A_\Phi$~circuits by dropping all boxes from Definition~\ref{def:qbf-mod}.
+It is straightforward to adapt the proofs of Lemmas \ref{lem:bool-dec}, \ref{lem:qbf-dec-sf}, and~\ref{lem:aphi-phi} (again, by essentially dropping all boxes) to show the following: \begin{Lem} Given a QBF $\Phi(p_0,\dots,p_{n-1})$, there are poly-time constructible $\SCF\IPC$ proofs of

-\end{Lem} \begin{Lem}\th Let $\Phi$ be a QBF in free variables~$\vec p$, let $\vec a$ be a Boolean assignment to~$\vec p$, and $\vec p/\vec a$ denote the corresponding substitution.
+\end{Lem} \begin{Lem} Let $\Phi$ be a QBF in free variables~$\vec p$, let $\vec a$ be a Boolean assignment to~$\vec p$, and $\vec p/\vec a$ denote the corresponding substitution.
 If $L$ is a superintuitionistic logic with DP, and

 then $\Phi(\vec a)$ is true. \noproof\end{Lem}